 One reason why I initially dismissed a Bluetooth speaker project as “too complicated” was, put simply, the Bluetooth part of it.
 At the time, I barely understood most conventional electronics, so the idea of getting involved with something as complicated as RF communication seemed completely out of my reach.

 Looking back, I was absolutely right about that feeling – trying to design my own Bluetooth receiver would have been a bad idea.
-Even years later, at the time of writing, I would not trust myself with that task, unless I spent many more hours researching the topic – and even then, it would be quite a lot of work for a single person, due to the hardware and software complexity involved.
+Even years later, at the time of writing, I’m not sure I could succeed at that task, unless I spent many more hours researching the topic – and even then, it would be quite a lot of work for a single person, due to the hardware and software complexity involved.

 In light of this, there was only one thing that made me feel confident in pursuing this project anyway: Discovering the existence of Bluetooth audio modules – in particular, for this project, it was the Microchip BM62.

-For simplicity, I decided to use the module’s integrated digital-to-analog converter (DAC) to produce the raw audio signal.
-This would then pass through an analog pre-amplifier and filter circuit, conditioning the signal to the levels I wanted and implementing the frequency cross-over (at around 5000Hz).
+For simplicity, the module has an integrated digital-to-analog converter (DAC), directly outputting the raw audio signal.
+In my design, this signal would then pass through an analog pre-amplifier and filter circuit, conditioning the signal to the levels I wanted and implementing the driver cross-over (at around 5000Hz).

 The last amplifier stage included trimmer potentiometers, allowing me to adjust the maximum output levels, in order to not overdrive and damage the speaker drivers.

-Looking back at it, this was not a great design by any means – the op-amps I chose have quite a bit of integral noise, I was using Class-2 ceramic capacitors (which cause distortion), the voltage supplies were not designed with noise reduction in mind at all (likely the biggest single mistake I made here), and so on.
+Looking back at it, this was not a great design by any means – the op-amps I chose are quite noisy, I was using Class-2 ceramic capacitors (which cause distortion), the voltage supplies were not designed with noise reduction in mind at all (likely the biggest single mistake I made here), and so on.
 But, despite that, it did still work – which is all that mattered to me for this first design.

 The pre-amp/filter stage was followed by a power amplifier – namely, the Texas Instruments TPA3255.
 It was configured in 2.1 channel mode, with two single-ended channels for the tweeters and a differential high-power channel for the bass/midrange driver.